azarboon/cheat-sheet-aws/README.md

 * Enabled: each target receives 10% of traffic
 * Disabled: Each AZ1’s target receives 12.5% and AZ2’s target receives 8.3% of traffic.

-Min 2 AZs are required for high availability (not 3)
+Minimum 2 AZs are required for high availability (not 3)

 Supports multiple TLS certificates using Server Name Indication (SNI)